tokamak-network/tokyo/CONTRIBUTING.md

 ```

-If a single commit fix more than 1 package, no prefix is required.
+If a single commit fix more than 1 package, you can use any meaningful prefix you want

 Example:
 ```